 It is also required to describe in detail when the CZC is considered to be firmly allocated to the matched bids for the exchange of balancing capacity or sharing of reserves.

 The congestion income is part of the total economic welfare.
 It can appear whenever there is a price difference between bidding zones.
-The congestion income on a border, if any, must be shared between the network owners who share that border: it is required that the harmonised methodology contains the principles for sharing the congestion income for all timeframes.
+The congestion income on a border, if any, must be shared between the network owners who share that border: it is required that the HCZCAM contains the principles for sharing the congestion income for all timeframes.

 Article 40(3) of the EB Regulation requires that the definitions of the pricing method of CZC, the firmness regime of CZC, and the sharing of congestion income from CZC for which the co-optimised allocation process is applied to ensure equal treatment between balancing capacity bids and energy bids.